sreeveena/Project-02/README.md

 User Story 2: Add Bootstrap design for the website to improve the UI functionality

-User Story 3: Add OMDI API functionality
+User Story 3:  User registration --> User will be able to register for their prefered event

-User Story 4: Add Trending API functionality
+User Story 4:  List of events using ACTIVE API

-User Story 5: Add Emoji API functionality
+User Story 5: Google Sign In functionality

-User Story 6: Add Shareaholic API functionality
+User Story 6: Geolocation detection functionality

-User Story 7: Add popper.JS libraries to the application
+User Story 7: Google maps embedding

+User Story 8: Fake payments using STRIPE API

+User Story 9: Login and registration modals

-User Story 8: Additional hooks for the UI for popper.js
+User Story 10: Search on events from the landing page

+User Story 11: Admin login and admin functionality for looking at list of events users are registered for.

 ## Task Breakdowns